 With a pharmacy degree from Manchester we give you hands-on experience of community, the NHS and industry pharmacy so you can choose where you want to specialise in your career.
 With pharmacists increasingly at the heart of delivering health services, demand for your skills will be high.

 Our MPharm degrees are accredited by the General Pharmaceutical Council (GPhC).
-Upon successful completion of the course, you’ll need to undertake a year of pre-registration training, take the GPhC's registration exam and meet fitness to practise requirements before becoming a fully-fledged pharmacist.
+Upon successful completion of the course, you’ll need to undertake a Foundation Training year, take the GPhC's common registration assessment and meet fitness to practise requirements before becoming a fully-fledged pharmacist.

 Supportive learning experience